dakota-hawkins/yamada/README.md

 # yamada
-Python implementation of the Yamada-Kataoka-Watanabe algorithm to find all minimum spanning trees in an undirected graph.
+Python implementation<sup>*</sup> of the Yamada-Kataoka-Watanabe algorithm to find all minimum spanning trees in an undirected graph.

 Implementation follows the steps for the `ALL_MST2` algorithm outlined in the original paper.